WHNA Major Projects

 We would like to have neighbors from the proposed area become active members of committees and the WHNA Board of Directors.
 However, we do not know if we can do that until the City Council finally approves our application filed August 21st 2019.

 Please volunteer to be our WHNA photographer.
 We need digital pictures as part of the WHNA Third Annual Holiday Lighting Contest.
 We are an active neighborhood association and often have needs for a photographer getting pictures of what is going on in the WHNA area.
-If you have photography skills, we would love to have you demonstrate your skills to our WHNA neighbors.
+If you have photography skills, we would love to have you volunteer and to demonstrate your skills to our WHNA neighbors.

 11. Develop ongoing Funding sources separate from CBG Program

-As President of WHNA, I consider one of my most important duties is to find additional and ongoing funding sources that will best allow us to reach our goals.
+As President of WHNA, I consider one of my most important duties is to find additional and ongoing funding sources that will best allow us to reach our WHNA goals.

 Most of the Projects that would allow us to provide the best services to our neighbors cost money.
 We cannot reach those goals without obtaining the needed funding.